-The theory offers to explain market behavior and focuses on market trends.
-One of the tenet of the Dow Theory is that the market price discounts everything.
+This theory explains market behavior and focuses on market trends.
+One of the Dow Theory tenets is that the market price discounts everything.
 Price is the cumulative result of all market information.

 Learn more about technical analysis of trends and chart patterns with the following books:

 - Technical Analysis of Stock Trends, Tenth Edition (Robert D. Edwards, John Magee, and W.H.C.
 Bassetti)